nitehawk/SurviveTheStream/README.md

   * No...
 I won't be making these scripts work for windows.
   * This can be an AWS instance (scripts were developed on/for AWS)
     * Planned:  AWS tools to autoconfigure a suitable instance for stream (CFT w/ script)

-## High level

-We make use of tmux to manage the various elements of the game.
-One pane has the server running.
-A second pane processes the server output looking for specific trigger events.
-A third pane runs additional timed events.
-Finally, the 4th pane is available for sending configuration related commands.

 ## STS round